MicrosoftDocs/azure-docs/articles/connectors/connectors-native-http.md

 ## Add an HTTP action

 1. Sign in to the [Azure portal](https://portal.azure.com).
-Open your blank logic app in Logic App Designer.
+Open your logic app in Logic App Designer.

+   This example uses the HTTP trigger as the first step.

 1. Under the step where you want to add the HTTP action, select **New step**.

    To add an action between steps, move your pointer over the arrow between steps.
 Select the plus sign (**+**) that appears, and then select **Add an action**.

-   For this example, the logic app starts with the HTTP trigger as the first step.

 1. On the designer, in the search box, enter "http" as your filter.
 From the **Actions** list, select the **HTTP** action.